A Word About Us

 - Ottawa Para-Transpo pick-up and drop-off points for patrons.
 Patrons arrange their own rides.

-- Designated seating area by the main stage for patrons with disabilities (Note: There is only room for the patron and their attendant, not large groups.)
+- Designated seating area by the main stage for patrons with disabilities (Note: only the patron and one attendant can enter, not large groups.)

 - Accessible washrooms

 We also have a Volunteer Accessibility Crew whose function is providing information as well as other supports, such as guiding visitors to certain locations.
 Find them at the Info Booth.
-Note: The festival does not provide wheelchairs for patron’s use at the festival.
+Note: The festival does not provide wheelchairs for patron use at the festival.
 Patrons must bring their own if needed.
-Patrons requiring an attendant may receive a pass for their attendant with proof of their ticket purchase.
-If you require such a ticket, please email firstname.lastname@example.org.
+Patrons requiring an attendant will receive accreditation for said attendant with proof of their ticket purchase at the event.